Razlond-dev/portfolio/README.md

 # Portfolio

-My portfolio where you can get to know me as a web developer.
+My portfolio where you can get to know me as a front-end developer.